 This document provides details about the models developed or selected by the Federal Reserve for use in the supervisory stress test with the aim of further increasing the transparency of supervisory models and results.

 Since the inception of the supervisory stress test, the Board of Governors of the Federal Reserve System (Board) has gradually increased the breadth of its public disclosures, which allows the public to evaluate the fundamental soundness of the supervisory stress test and can increase public and market confidence in the results of the assessment.
-The Board has sought and received feedback regarding the transparency of the supervisory stress test from the public during routine reviews of its stress testing and capital planning programs.1 Most recently, the Board finalized a set of changes to improve the public's understanding of the models used in the supervisory stress test and of the Federal Reserve's modeling processes.2
+The Board has sought and received feedback regarding the transparency of the supervisory stress test from the public during routine reviews of its stress testing and capital planning programs.1 In 2019, the Board finalized a set of changes to improve the public's understanding of the models used in the supervisory stress test and of the Federal Reserve's modeling processes.2

 Disclosing additional information about the Federal Reserve's supervisory modeling process, in particular, can further enhance the credibility of the test, as supervisory models are critical inputs into the estimation of post-stress capital in the supervisory stress test.
 Providing certain additional details on models can facilitate the public's understanding and interpretation of the results of the stress test.
 The publication of certain additional information on the models that assign losses to particular positions could also help financial institutions subject to the stress test understand the capital implications of changes to their business activities.
 This document is designed to improve the transparency around the supervisory models, while maintaining the efficacy of the supervisory stress test.3